ximenesyuri/ximenesyuri.com/content/libs/comp/styles.md

 In the following we brief describe how this framework works, whose execution is controlled by the {lib: rendering flag} `__styled__`.

-# Single Properties
+# Property Strings

-Let us first consider the case of a class with a single property:
+The vast majority of `css` classes incorporated in the framework have a single property:

 ```python
 some_class = {